 What is a mobile marketing strategy, and why do you need one?

-A mobile marketing strategy is a set of tactics to engage customers on smartphones and mobile devices through apps, social media sites, websites, and more.
+A mobile marketing strategy comprises various tactics aimed at engaging customers on smartphones and mobile devices.
+These tactics include leveraging apps, social media platforms, websites, and other channels.
 Mobile marketing offers unique benefits and advantages, such as precise targeting, increased personalization, and a broader reach.

 Brands need a mobile marketing strategy because mobile is essential to digital transformation.
 Just look at these three statistics: